 -The principles on how to derive health-based guidance values such as Acceptable Daily Intake (ADI) and to derive Margins of Safety values based on the data are exercised.

 -The course then moves on to provide examples of the role of risk assessment in regulatory decision making.
 Case studies of different types of risk assessments exemplify how research connects to risk assessment activities.

 -The participants will also discuss how their own research can contribute to risk assessments.

 Teaching and learning activities include lectures, exercises and group assignments.

 The course programme will be available here later.

 The course is intended for PhD students and other participants from academia as well as participants from authorities and industry.

-There is no course fee for PhD students.
-The fee for participants from academia (except PhD students), from authorities and from industry will be announced later.
-Course fee includes course material, coffee breaks and a get together reception.
+The fee for PhD students is 2000 SEK, other participants from academia 3000 SEK, from authorities 6000 SEK and from industry 9000 SEK, including VAT.
+Course fee includes course material.
 Payment of course fee can only be accepted from the participant’s employer, not from individuals.
-Payment details will be supplied to accepted participants.
-The participants must cover their costs for travel and accommodation.

 Application deadline is February 3, 2023.
 Accepted participants will be notified after the application deadline.

 Anna Beronius, Institute of Environmental Medicine, Karolinska Institutet.